 While it’s fun to collect your supplies and find new clothes for the new school year, it’s even more exciting to freshen up your look with a new hairstyle for school.
 Make a statement with your hair when you step back on campus this season.
 If you’re looking for some ideas, you’re in the right place!

-Rocking your hair doesn’t have to take hours in the morning before school.
+Rocking your hair doesn’t have to take hours in the morning before heading to your high school or middle school.
 Choosing one of these easy hairstyles is the key to looking your best when you head back to school this year.
 With the right haircut or simply the right quick styling, you’re sure to have a great year!
-Here are the most popular hairstyles for school to get your inspiration on!
+Here are the most popular school hairstyles teenage girls are getting right now!

 Interlocked hair spiced up with brown roots and blonde ends.
 Be free to rule school without any hold backs.